feldera/dist-design/README.md

 Consider a worker to have input for steps `first..last`.
 This might be an empty range if no new input has arrived since the earliest version of the local database.

+An input implementation presents the following interface to workers:

 * `fn read(step: Step) -> Result<Vec<ZSet>>`